Baremetrics/select/README.md

   - Default is `'bmSingle'`
 - `options:`
   - Array of dropdown objects for this tag
+- `placeholder:`
+  - If `bmInput` without an options array you can set a placeholder for the input field
+- `selected:`
+  - If `bmInput` without an options array  you can set a pre-selected value for the input field

 ### Layer Three (`title`, `query` & `selected`)
 The options array has three allowable keys. `title`, `query` or `selected`